DyingRusher/poker_hand_counter/README.md

 # working of project
-run this commnd in terminal  pip isntall ultralytics opencv-python cv2 run detect_web_cam.py python file
+run this commnd in terminal  pip install ultralytics opencv-python cv2 run detect_web_cam.py python file

 Here is the demo: